-- 40.(1) Subject to the provisions of section 39, a reporting entity may apply simplified customer due diligence measures in relation to a particular business relationship or transaction if it determines that the business relationship or the transaction presents a low degree of risk of money laundering and terrorist financing activities. - (2) Where there is a suspicion of money laundering and terrorist financing activities, reporting entities shall not apply simplified customer due diligence measures under subsection (1). - (3) The simplified due diligence measures shall be such as may be prescribed by regulations.
+40. (1) Subject to the provisions of section 39, a reporting entity may apply simplified customer due diligence measures in relation to a particular business relationship or transaction if it determines that the business relationship or the transaction presents a low degree of risk of money laundering and terrorist financing activities.

+(2) Where there is a suspicion of money laundering and terrorist financing activities, reporting entities shall not apply simplified customer due diligence measures under subsection (1).